 where emf is the voltage induced at the receiver coil, ω is the frequency at which the system operates, Bz is the magnetic flux density produced by the transmitter, and As is the area inside the receiver coil.
 Both equations (1) and (2) are used to determine the voltage induced on the receiver coil to power the charging circuit.
 Each variable can adjusted to meet the needs of the charging circuit.

-The voltage induced on the secondary circuit and will provide enough power to charge a Lithium-Polymer 3S battery located on the quad-copter.
+The voltage is induced on the secondary coil and will provide enough power to charge a Lithium-Polymer 3S battery located on the quad-copter.
 The final objective will be a complete wireless power system consisting of a receiving circuit that will be mounted on the quad-copter along with a platform that will transmit the power.
-The goal for this semester was to have most of the system designed and the parts ordered.
+The goal for this semester is to have most of the system designed and the parts ordered.

 Problem, Need and Significance

-In the emerging field of quad-copter technology, many of their features have been made completely autonomous except the battery charging.
+In the emerging field of quad-copter technology, many features have been made completely autonomous except the battery charging.
 This presents a huge obstacle because of the strong dependence on human interactions to ensure that the quad-copter’s batteries have sufficient charge at all times.

 The purpose of this project is to enable the quad-copter to independently charge it’s batteries autonomously.
 A charging station with wireless power capabilities will be the ideal solution.
 Since wireless power transfer is also an emerging technology, many standards are currently being developed.
 Currently, there is a growing interest in this type of technology.
 A successful and efficient implementation of a wireless charging system for quad-copters could potentially attract big companies such as Amazon, who are interested in implementing drones to deliver packages.